-My second-grade girlfriend slanted her eyes towards me, cupping her hand around the ear of another friend, viciously “whispering” my non-secrets just loud enough for me to hear.
+My second-grade girlfriend slanted her eyes towards me, cupping her hand around the ear of another friend.
+She viciously “whispered” my non-secrets just loud enough for me to hear.
 For the first time in my precious life, I felt different.

-Being adopted never mattered to me before then, but overnight it meant everything.
-I questioned what I’d been taught by my parents and wondered why they hadn’t more adequately prepared me for the harshness of the world—a world that, in general, didn’t understand the beauty of adoption and instead only saw that my being adopted made me less of a person.
+Having been adopted never mattered to me before then, but overnight it became so important.
+I questioned what I’d been taught by my parents.
+I wondered why they hadn’t more adequately prepared me for the harshness of the world—a world that, in general, didn’t understand the beauty of adoption.
+Instead, it seemed the world only saw that my adoption made me less of a person.

 The feelings that bubbled up after that experience—and in many experiences that would soon come—were difficult for me to deal with.
 Ultimately, I had to overcome the belief that those whispered words and judgmental glares had instilled in me: That I was less.